chirag-diwan/SortMe/README.md

+> [!WARNING]
+> This Project is under development AND HAS SOME BUGS , any damage created to your project is permanent and it cannot be reverted (as of now).

 # SortMe – Automatic Project Folder Organizer & Import Updater

 SortMe is a Python-based tool that intelligently organizes project folders and updates include/import statements for multiple programming languages.
 It makes your project structure logical, easy to navigate, and keeps dependencies correct after reorganizing files.